 As a village primary, transition tends to be shaped by local secondary patterns rather than a single automatic destination.
 The school’s own information points families towards a range of secondary options, which is typical in this part of North Yorkshire where catchments, transport, and parental preference can pull in different directions.

 What matters more than naming one secondary route is readiness.
-On the evidence of 2024 outcomes, most pupils are likely to move on with strong basics in reading and maths, which usually supports confident access to a broader Key Stage 3 curriculum, including the heavier reading demands in humanities and science.
+On the current reading and maths outcomes, most pupils are likely to move on with secure basics in those subjects, which usually supports confident access to a broader Key Stage 3 curriculum, including the heavier reading demands in humanities and science.

 If you are shortlisting local secondaries alongside this primary, FindMySchool’s Local Hub and comparison tools can help you line up secondary outcomes, Ofsted histories, and practicalities side by side.